leomleao/homebridge-mqtt-gpio/README.md

 [npm-image]: http://img.shields.io/npm/v/homebridge-mqtt.svg
 [npm-url]: https://npmjs.org/package/homebridge-mqtt-gpio

 Homebridge-mqtt-gpio is a Plugin for Homebridge.
-The base is on [homebridge-mqtt](https://github.com/cflurin/homebridge-mqtt) and [homebridge-gpio-device](https://github.com/dubocr/homebridge-gpio-device) Please check their awesome work.
+The base is almost all on [homebridge-mqtt](https://github.com/cflurin/homebridge-mqtt).
+Please check their awesome work.

 The motivation to do this is to add accessories that work exclusively with raspberry gpio dynamically.